RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Note: The files you need may differ depending on the the date (software always gets better over time, right?) and your exact equipment.
 If your configuration is different, you can make the adjustments described in the Parallella's offical quick start guide.

-###Back Everything Up
-While you're waiting for the files to download, it may make sense to [backup your machine](/sudo-disclaimer/).
-Technology changes rapidly, and everything you read here could change by the time you read it.

 ###Burn the SD Card
 Make sure you're using an SD card of 16GB or larger.

-Insert your SD card into your primary machine's SD card reader, and use the Mac OS X `diskutil` command to determine the designation of the SD card.
+Insert your SD card into your primary machine's SD card reader, and use the Mac OS X `diskutil list` command to determine the designation of the SD card.
 If you sometimes use portable hard drives with your primary machine, the SD card designation could change from time to time, so it's important to perform this step each each time you burn a card.

 ```bash
 $ diskutil list